sweattep/ancient_quotes/README.md

 >follow not [personal] inclination, lest you not be just

+>They are clothing for you and you are clothing for them

+>We will not allow to be lost the reward of any who did well in deeds.

+>And indeed, every time I invited them that You may forgive them, they put their fingers in their ears, covered themselves with their garments, persisted, and were arrogant

 >As for those who do not believe in the Hereafter, We have certainly made their deeds appealing to them, so they wander blindly.

 >Tension is who you think you should be.
 Relaxation is who you are.